prooph/event-store/docs/repositories.md

 - reconstituteAggregateFromHistory
 - applyStreamEvents

-To make your life easier prooph/event-store ships with a [ConfigurableAggregateTranslator](../src/Aggregate/ConfigurableAggregateTranslator.php) which implements the interface.
+To make your life easier prooph/event-store ships with a `Prooph\EventStore\Aggregate\ConfigurableAggregateTranslator` which implements the interface.

 Let's have a look at the constructor